 The Race Finish

-The race finish will be pretty fabulous.
+We try our best to make the race finish fabulous.
 You will be cheered over the finish line.
 Our photographers will record your moment of glory.
-You will be given your medal and t-shirt (if you asked for one).
-If you have ordered a race hoody or vest, it will be there for you to collect.
+You will be given your medal and (if you asked for one) your t-shirt.
+If you have ordered a race hoody or vest, it will be waiting there for you to collect.
 And the following additional treats are provided at the finish line for all runners completely FREE of charge:

 Large marquee for runners to relax in